copyrip/lists/misc/WORDS.md

 * partake
     * to take part in or experience something along with others
     * to have a portion (food or drink)
+* pleat
+    * Fold into pleats.
+    * A double or multiple fold in a garment or other item made of cloth, held by stitching the top or side.

 ## french
 * musai